The Leadership Styles of Every Myers-Briggs® Personality Type

 ISFJ – The Thoughtful Leader

 ISFJs are extremely committed, conscientious, and devoted leaders.
 They know how to stay organized, meet deadlines, and care for their team.
-They will be careful not only to make sure jobs are done well but to make sure harmony is maintained within the group.
+As Feeling and Judging types, they care not just about getting the job done, but making sure that harmony is maintained within the group.
 They are generous, thoughtful, detail-oriented leaders.
-They give specific instructions, are clear in their expectations, and will put the needs of their team above their own personal needs in many cases.
+As Sensors, they have a skill for bringing clarity and specificity to tasks, setting clear expectations and making sure people know the sequential steps they need to take to accomplish an objective.
 When ISFJs make decisions, they will first consider how those decisions will impact other people.
 They will also look at the facts, details, and practical implications.

 Possible Struggles: